-Amazon health service sending doctors to your doorstep expands to other Washington state employers
+Amazon telemedicine service is expanding nationwide to other companies

 “Making this available to other employers is a big step,” Amazon Care director Kristen Helton told The Associated Press.
 “It’s an opportunity for other forward-thinking employers to offer a service that helps bring high-quality care, convenience and peace of mind.”
 Helton said the product is designed to be a supplement or an additional benefit to existing coverage provided by an employer.

-For now, only the virtual care component will be available to Amazon employees outside of Washington state, the company said, but in-person services will expand to its workers in Washington, D.C., and Baltimore — the nexus of cities surrounding Amazon’s much-promoted “second headquarters” in Arlington, Va. — in the coming months, with other cities to follow.
+For now, only the virtual care component will be available to Amazon employees outside of Washington state, the company said, but in-person services will expand to its workers in Washington, D.C., and Baltimore — the nexus of cities surrounding Amazon’s much-promoted “second headquarters” in Arlington, Virginia — in the coming months, with other cities to follow.
 All of Amazon’s Washington state employees have had access to Amazon Care since the pilot program expanded in September.

 Amazon Care was developed in the company’s secretive ideas lab, Grand Challenge, which nurtures big-ticket projects championed by Amazon’s leadership team, according to Business Insider.
 Other Grand Challenge moonshots have included finding a cure for cancer and the common cold.